lakshamanr/MSSQL/README.md

 Click any object (table, view, etc.) to view its details.

 Errors while fetching data are gracefully handled and shown to the user.

+☕ Support
+If you found this project helpful and want to support my work, you can buy me a coffee.(https://paypal.me/lakshamanrokade?country.x=IN&locale.x=en_GB) Your support means the world 🙏